cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 ## <a id='commands'></a>Commands by Functional Category ##

-This table below lists all cf commands, including those enabled by cf plug-ins.
+This table below lists all cf commands.
 Click a command in the table for information about command options and functionality.
 For options that apply to all cf commands, see [Command Usage and Qualifiers](#usage).

 |   |  | |
 | :-------- | :---------- |:---------- |